Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Conclusion

 In this paper we present several approaches to extending the state of the art in student performance modeling.
 We show that approaches based on logistic regression can be improved by adding specific new features to student log data, including features that can be calculated from simple question-response student logs, and features not traditionally captured in student logs such as which videos the student watched or skipped.
 Furthermore, we introduce a new approach of training multiple logistic regression models on different partitions of the data, and show further improvements in student performance modeling by automatically combining the predictions of these multiple specialized logistic regression models.

 Taken together, our proposed improvements lead to our Combined-AugmentedLR method which achieves a new state of the art for student performance modeling.
-Whereas the previous state-of-the-art logistic regression approach, Best-LR~\cite{Gervet2020:Deep}, achieves an AUC score of 0.766 on average over our four datasets, our Combined-AugmentedLR approach achieves an improved AUC of 0.807 -- a reduction of 17.3\% in the AUC error (i.e., in the difference between the achieved AUC score and the ideal AUC score of 1.0).
+Whereas the previous state-of-the-art logistic regression approach, Best-LR~\cite{Gervet2020:Deep}, achieves an AUC score of 0.767 on average over our four datasets, our Combined-AugmentedLR approach achieves an improved AUC of 0.808 -- a reduction of 17.5\% in the AUC error (i.e., in the difference between the achieved AUC score and the ideal AUC score of 1.0).
 Furthermore, we observed that Combined-AugmentedLR achieves improvements consistently across all four of the diverse datasets we considered, suggesting that our methods should be useful across a broad range of intelligent tutoring systems.

 To encourage researchers to compare against our approach, three of the four datasets we chose are publicly available.
-We make the fourth, \texttt{Squirrel Ai ElemMath2021}, available via Carnegie Mellon University's DataShop\footnote{\url{https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=4888}}.
 In addition, we make the entire code base for the algorithms and experiments reported here available on GitHub\footnote{\url{https://github.com/rschmucker/Large-Scale-Knowledge-Tracing}}.
 Our implementation converts the four large-scale datasets into a standardized format and uses parallelization for efficient processing.
 It increases the usability of the large-scale log data, and we hope that it will benefit future research on novel student performance modeling techniques.